-Managing the course.
-Instructors should engage with their students through interactive and frequently updated course materials as well as assignments.
+Managing the course: Instructors should engage with their students through interactive and frequently updated course materials as well as assignments.
 Instructors should also monitor their students actively, communicating and adapting as the situation requires (e.g. providing notifications to non-participants, intervening to redirect inappropriate behavior, and referring students to resources that might benefit them).
 Students should be given meaningful opportunities to ask questions and to provide feedback to the instructor about their learning experience.

-Improving the course.
-Any instructors who wish to improve their online teaching abilities – at any point before, during, or after teaching a course – can contact the Instructional Support and Professional Development department.
-ISPD is open to questions about accessibility, copyright law, technology options, and pedagogical strategies, among other topics.
-Additionally, ISPD houses a document entitled that offers strategies for many of the points discussed above..
+Improving the course: Any instructors who wish to improve their online, hybrid, or remote teaching abilities – at any point before, during, or after teaching a course – can contact OLET, the Center for Teaching & Learning (CTL), and the CCC Library.
+OLET is open to questions about accessibility, instructional/educational technology, and online, hybrid, and remote pedagogical strategies, among other topics.
+Additionally, OLET houses a document entitled Online Teaching Best Practices that offers strategies for many of the points discussed above.
+CTL can support instructors with pedagogy, assessment, teaching and learning strategies, and professional development.
+The CCC Library can assist with selecting course materials, copyright, and Open Educational Resources (OER).

 REVIEW HISTORY